 It’s not always easy being a single parent, however, there is so much support available if you know where to search.
 There’s also no reason why you can’t fulfil your career goals while still being the main caregiver for your children.

 While your children are always going to be your priority, you also need to think about yourself and your career goals, especially if your children are getting a little older and are attending school.
-Now might be the best time to think about restarting your career or education.
+Now might be the best time to think about restarting your career or education by looking into the different options available, such as Childcare Courses & Apprenticeships.

 From finding financial support and confirming childcare arrangements to not being afraid to ask for help, keep reading to find out how to attend university as a single parent without letting your home or work life suffer.